arunima811/Out-of-the-Diary/README.md

 8. Source: websites and every straight boy

-9. A quote my dearest and smartest Ms. Poddar
+9. A quote by dearest and smartest Ms. Poddar

 10. In reference to, them not being a typical man or a woman